lavanyalaguduva/MarketPriceHandler/README.md

 ### Mock Improvements
 1. Add an endpoint to fetch price history between two timestamps
 2. Add an endpoint to fetch price history for an instrument between two timestamps

-##Test Strategy
-###Goal
-The goal of end-2-end test would to make sure the web/mobile application displays the new bid and ask price of an instrument at all times as and when the new prices are fed to the backend service.

-###Types of testing
-- Unit Testing
-- Integration Testing
-- UI Component Testing
-- End-2-End Testing
-- Performance Testing
-- Load Testing
-- Accessibility Testing

 ### End-2-End Test Scenarios
 ####Setup Assumptions